 Star Wars was the unexpected box office smash of 1977, an unpromising-sounding sci-fi fantasy that became the biggest film of all time and turned into a cultural phenomenon.
 The 1970s was the era when sequelitis began to set into the film industry, so after the runaway success of Star Wars, it was inevitable that there would be pressure to produce a follow up.
 The film had also initiated a sci-fi boom, with other film makers scrambling onto the band wagon.
-1979-1980 alone saw the release of Moonraker, Star Trek: The Motion Picture, Starcrash, Alien, The Black Hole, Saturn 3 and Flash Gordon.
+1979-1980 alone saw the release of Moonraker, Star Trek: The Motion Picture, Starcrash, Alien, The Black Hole, Battle Beyond the Stars, Saturn 3 and Flash Gordon.
 The appearance of the latter film was appropriate, as George Lucas had originally wanted to make a film based on the character, but couldn't afford to buy the rights.

 Lucas's contract with Twentieth Century Fox granted him the rights to make a sequel to Star Wars, but only if production began within 2 years of the first film's release.
 After that, the sequel rights would belong to Twentieth Century Fox.
 Lucas briefly considered allowing the sequel rights to pass to Fox, but was feeling increasingly protective and proprietorial about Star Wars.
 He had handed over control on a Star Wars television special, the infamous Star Wars Holiday Special of 1978, that had turned into a fiasco.
 As a result, Lucas was reluctant to hand over such a valuable property to film makers he felt might not understand it and might ruin it, especially as his company Lucasfilm was now being supported by the revenue from Star Wars merchandise.